itkg/itkg-data-reference-bundle/README.md

     }
 ```

-Once the bundle is installed, active it in the `AppKernel.php` file :
+Once the bundle is installed, enable it in the `AppKernel.php` file :

 ```php